Lead Inspections for Bay Area

 Lead Testing Services

 There are two parts to lead testing: Sampling and Lab Analysis.
 Most states (including California) require that those collecting samples be certified through some state agency.
 Unless someone is certified and trained in lead sampling techniques, we would not suggest they try to collect lead samples.
+In fact, unless it is your building you are prohibited from lead sampling without proper lead training and certifications.
 Lead lab analysis should only be done by an accredited laboratory.
-Lead testing may include any of the following:
+Formal lead testing may include any of the following:

 Worried about Lead Paint?